thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **getNLInstructions**
 > EurekaGetNLInstructionsResponse getNLInstructions(getNLInstructionsRequest)

  Version: 10.15.0.cl or later   This API allows users to retrieve existing natural language (NL) instructions for a specific data-model.
-These instructions guide the AI system in understanding data context and generating more accurate responses when processing natural language queries.  #### Usage guidelines  To retrieve NL instructions for a data-model, the request must include: - `data_source_identifier`: The unique ID or name of the data-model to retrieve NL instructions  The API returns a response object with: - `nl_instructions_info`: An array of instruction objects, each containing:   - `instructions`: Array of text instructions for natural language processing   - `scope`: The scope of the instruction (`GLOBAL`).
+These instructions guide the AI system in understanding data context and generating more accurate responses when processing natural language queries.  #### Usage guidelines  To retrieve NL instructions for a data-model, the request must include: - `data_source_identifier`: The unique ID of the data-model to retrieve NL instructions  The API returns a response object with: - `nl_instructions_info`: An array of instruction objects, each containing:   - `instructions`: Array of text instructions for natural language processing   - `scope`: The scope of the instruction (`GLOBAL`).
 It can be extended to data-model-user scope in future.  #### Instructions Scope  - **GLOBAL**: Instructions that apply globally across the system on the given data-model (currently only global instructions are supported)  > ###### Note: > * To use this API, the user needs atleast view access on the data-model and they must use corresponding org related bearerToken where the data-model exists. > * This endpoint is currently in Beta.
 Breaking changes may be introduced before the endpoint is made Generally Available. > * Available from version 10.15.0.cl and later. > * This endpoint requires Spotter — please contact ThoughtSpot Support to enable Spotter on your cluster. > * Use this API to view currently configured instructions before modifying them with `setNLInstructions`.

 ### Example